rohananthony95/me433spring/README.md

 In the first assignment I familiarized myself with the PIC32 microcontroller and its peripheral components and assembled a general puropose circuit board for the coming assignments.
 The ojective of the assignment was to build our circuit board and demonstrate that it could make an LED blink at a frequency of 1kHz.
 [HW1 assignment description](https://github.com/ndm736/ME433_2018/wiki/HW1)
 <img src="https://github.com/rohananthony95/me433spring/blob/master/HW1/hw1breadb.JPG"  width="240" height="240">
 ## HW2
-In the second assignment I designed an EAGLE schematic of my original circuit in the first assignment.
+In the second assignment I designed an EAGLE schematic of my original circuit.
 [HW2 assignment description](https://github.com/ndm736/ME433_2018/wiki/HW2)
 <img src="https://github.com/rohananthony95/me433spring/blob/master/HW3/HW3s.png"  width="240" height="240">
 ## HW3
 Designed PCB and generated Gerber files.
 [HW3 assignment description](https://github.com/ndm736/ME433_2018/wiki/HW3)